alphagov/govuk-developer-docs/source/manual/user-management-in-aws.html.md

 Both methods require the following:

- - Role ARN: this is the ARN of the role that you are using for the GOV.UK specific account, eg `govuk-administrators`, `govuk-powerusers`, `govuk-users`
+ - Role ARN: `arn:aws:iam::<Account ID>:role/<Role Name>` ([Account IDs are here](https://github.com/alphagov/govuk-aws-data/blob/master/docs/govuk-aws-accounts.md) and [Role Names are here](https://github.com/alphagov/govuk-aws/blob/master/terraform/projects/infra-security/main.tf))
- - MFA ARN: this is the ARN assigned to the MFA device in your own account
+ - MFA ARN: the ARN assigned to the MFA device in your account (**be careful not to use your User ARN!**)

 Both methods will allow a valid session up to eight hours.
 Once the hour has elapsed, you will need to rerun the `assume-role` command.
 If you want to switch